 #1.
 Create a sleep schedule.

-Going to bed and waking up at around the same times each day allows your body to fall asleep faster, making you feel less anxious in bed.
+Going to bed and waking up at around the same time each day allows your body to fall asleep faster, making you feel less anxious in bed.

 #2.
 Get moving.